-43 CSSF Newsletter, No. 184, May 2016, p.
-11 and No. 196.
-May 2017, p.
-12. 44 Draft bill on business preservation and modernisation of insolvency law No. 6539, p.
-4. 45 Creditreform Luxembourg report on Luxembourg bankruptcies, January 2015 and December 2015.
-46 Landsbanki Luxembourg SA, Glitnir Luxembourg SA and Kaupthing Bank Luxembourg SA and Lehman Brothers (Luxembourg) SA.
-47 Luxalpha SICAV, Luxembourg Investment Fund SICAV and Herald (Lux) SICAV.
 SA (RF), appear to be the main source of the difficulties of the group.
 The amount of the financial manipulation is thought to be around \in 1.3 billion.
 ESFG was accused of a loss of \in 1.549 billion in 2013 against a profit of \in 775 million in 2012.
 ESI asked the district court to be put under controlled management, a request which was promptly acceded to.
 ESI had to present a restructuring plan to sell its assets and raise funds to pay its creditors.
 RF in turn announced on 23 July 2014 that it is not able to honour a ε 897 million debt owed to Portugal Telecom, and asked the district court to place it under controlled management.
 Following the submission of the reports of the delegate judge and experts, the District Court of Luxembourg rejected the controlled management requests of ESI and RF by two judgments of 17 October 2014, since the restructuring plans did not convince the Luxembourg judges that ESI and RF would be able to successfully reorganise themselves.
 BES was transformed into a bad bank in order to liquidate toxic assets, especially the debt securities of the rest of the group.
 At the same time, the Portuguese authorities regrouped the healthy assets into a new bank called Novo Banco, which benefited from an equity injection of \in 4.9 billion financed through a loan of \in 3.9 billion by the Portuguese government.
 In Luxembourg, a judicial inquiry has been opened in respect of ESI, Rio Forte and ESFG.
-In October 2015, the district court abandoned the criminal case by reason of the good administration of justice, given the Portuguese authorities were in the best position to judge the case.48 In April 2017, the assets at bank for ESI were €22,439,688.89 and US\$136,363,958.50, with RF's cash being €138,830,549.24.
-Furthermore, the number of claims against ESI was in excess of 1,240, representing approximatively €4.9 billion, while this figure exceeded 1,440 in respect of RF, corresponding to more than €3.7 billion.
-Concerning RF, the sale of certain assets was commenced, including that of Companhia Brasileira de Agropecuária - Cobrape, which is still ongoing.
-The process of selling ES Property SGPS and the related real estate funds FIMES I and FIMES II were, however, suspended.49 ii Telecom Luxembourg Private Operator Telecom Luxembourg Private Operator SA (TLPO), a major network operator in Luxembourg submitted on 26 September 2016 an application in order to be placed under controlled management.
-50 In 2015, TLPO had a turnover exceeding €10 million, while it recorded a loss of €2.9 million, bringing its cumulative losses to an amount of €12.1 million.
-While acknowledging the situation in their annual report and keeping a close eye on a potential bankruptcy, the board of directors of TLPO approved the continuation of the company.
-Such survival was sustainable thanks to the support of the main shareholder, BIP Investment Partners SA (BIP).
-BIP's later withdrawal from TLPO led the latter to insolvency.
-At the same time, negotiations were undertaken with interested investors, among which Nomotech, a French network operator, and the controlled management submission was filed in parallel in order 48 Véronique Poujol, La justice luxembourgeoise se dessaisit, Paperjam, 23 March 2016.
-49 Rapport numéro 6 des curateurs au 30 avril 2017.
-50 Jean-Michel Gaudron, Gestion contrôlée demandée pour Telecom Luxembourg, Paper Jam News, 26 September 2016.
-51 Ibid.
+In October 2015, the district court abandoned the criminal case by reason of the good administration of justice, given the Portuguese authorities were in the best position to judge the case.58 In April 2018, the assets at bank for ESI were €28,144,407.69 and US\$137,952,324.56, with RF's cash being €138,284,965.64.
+Furthermore, the number of claims against ESI was in excess of 1,540, representing approximately €8.1 billion, while this figure exceeded 1,721 in respect of RF, corresponding to more than €4.5 billion.
+Concerning RF, the sale of certain assets was continued, including that of Companhia Brasileira de Agropecuária - Cobrape, which is still ongoing.
+The process of selling ES Property SGPS and the related real estate funds FIMES I and FIMES II were, however, suspended, owing to criminal seizures in Brazil and in Portugal.59 iii Telecom Luxembourg Private Operator Telecom Luxembourg Private Operator SA (TLPO), a major network operator in Luxembourg submitted on 26 September 2016 an application in order to be placed under controlled management.60 In 2015, TLPO had a turnover exceeding €10 million, while it recorded a loss of €2.9 million, bringing its cumulative losses to an amount of €12.1 million.61 While acknowledging the situation in their annual report and keeping a close eye on a potential bankruptcy, the board of directors of TLPO approved the continuation of the company.
+This survival was sustainable thanks to the support of the main shareholder, BIP Investment Partners SA (BIP).
+Véronique Poujol, La justice luxembourgeoise se dessaisit, Paperjam, 23 March 2016.
+59 Rapport numéro 9 des curateurs au 30 avril 2018.

+Jean-Michel Gaudron, Gestion contrôlée demandée pour Telecom Luxembourg, Paperjam, 26 September 2016.